-U.S. Insurance Filings.
-The merger is also subject to the receipt of necessary approvals from various U.S. state insurance regulatory authorities.
+Insurance.
+The merger is also subject to the receipt of necessary approvals from various state and foreign insurance regulatory authorities.
 The insurance laws and regulations of all U.S. jurisdictions generally require that, prior to the acquisition of control of an insurance company domiciled or commercially domiciled in such jurisdiction through the acquisition of or merger with the holding company parent of the insurance company, the acquiror must obtain prior approval of the commissioner of insurance of such jurisdiction for the acquisition of control of the domestic insurance company.